Want To Be Pain-Free? Check These 5 Things to Reduce Pain NowJun 30, 2019

 Check Your Footwear

-Good supportive shoes appropriate for their task can prevent a never-ending list of issues which can impact the feet directly or cause issues above them such as ankle, knee, hip and back pain.
+Good supportive shoes appropriate for their task can prevent a never-ending list of issues that can impact the feet directly or cause issues above them such as ankle, knee, hip and back pain.
 Running and walking shoes should be updated at least every 6 months depending on the quality of the shoe and the length of time you spend running.
 As the majority of people run or walk on hard surfaces, your shoes are the only protection between your foot and the ground so it really is worth investing in high-quality shoes to protect your joints.

 Also, beware of ill-fitting shoes that place stress on certain parts of your foot, reduce circulation or are very uncomfortable as wearing these types of shoes continually can cause painful foot conditions such as plantar fasciitis and Morton's neuroma for example.
-It's far better to throw away ill-fitting shoes than to suffer the long term consequences of chronic pain.
+It's far better to throw away ill-fitting shoes than to suffer the long-term consequences of chronic pain.

 Drinking water has so many benefits and can help to reduce back pain.
 The fluid-filled discs between each vertebra of the spine contain collagen and water.
 These discs are like shock absorbers for the spine and lose water during the day and need to be rehydrated during the night.
 If you haven't drunk enough water they can't replenish and become dried out and damaged potentially resulting in back pain.
 So stay hydrated, both in the summer heat and winter when we often aren't as thirsty but can become dehydrated in artificial environments.